ROCm/rocPyDecode/docs/install/install.rst

 To build rocPyDecode from source, run:

-If using bare-metal, sudo access is needed.
+If using bare metal, sudo access is needed.

 .. code:: shell